-It is not allowed to work with HIV-1 molecular clones outside the BL3 lab.
-The only exception is in case the plasmid is used as a template in a PCR reaction.
+It is not permitted to work with HIV-1 molecular clones outside the BL3 lab.
+The only exception is in case where the plasmid is used as a template in a PCR reaction.
 The PCR reaction should be prepared in the BL3 lab.

 HIV vectors carrying the HIV env should be used in the BL3 and treated as wt HIV.
 Use of HIV vectors pseudotyped with VSV-G may be allowed at BL2 upon careful check of the characteristics of each vector variant (i.e. which accessory genes have been deleted, frequency of recombination etc.) and specific permission.

 PROTOCOL VIOLATIONS SHOULD BE REPORTED TO THE BIOSAFETY OFFICER